nlbair/wc2026-events/README.md

 ## Data Source

-Event data collected from [WhoScored](https://www.whoscored.com) with permission.
 Please credit WhoScored as the data source and Noah Bair for collection and curation.